lab1092/blender-manual_ja/manual/render/workflows/bake.rst

       since then the normal map can be used for animated objects too.

-For materials the same spaces can be chosen as well, in the image texture options, next to the existing :guilabel:`Normal Map` setting.
+For materials the same spaces can be chosen as well, in the image texture options, next to the existing *Normal Map* setting.
 For correct results, the setting here should match the setting used for baking.

 Textures